 Met Gala 2018 Photos: 23 Best-Dressed Stars

-Cissy and Dionne has put out their own emotional statement about the allegations and the film as a whole.
-They say that the allegations are not true, but even if they were it should have not been made public information through a movie.
-“If she was molested I do not believe she would have wanted it to be revealed for the first time to thousands, maybe millions of people in a film,” they write.
+Cissy and Dionne have put out their emotional statement about the allegations and the film as a whole.
+They say that the allegations are not true, but even if they were, they should not have been made public information through a movie.
+“If she was molested, I do not believe she would have wanted it to be revealed for the first time to thousands, maybe millions of people in a film,” they write.
 They go on to say that if Jones was really the late superstar’s personal confidante, she “chose to betray Whitney’s confidence by publicizing rumors and hearsay.”

 They end their statement by saying that this is not how Whitney’s legacy should be left as, to be remembered for her troubles rather than her successes.
 Her mom is aware of all the trials and tribulations her late daughter went through with fame and drug abuse, but that is not how she should be identified.
 The statement ends saying: “I am heartbroken that despite all she accomplished fans and haters alike are left with the notion that she lived her life as a victim.
 She made mistakes and in the last few years she did live her life in the grip of the drugs that drove her and all the consequences of that, both as a woman and as a mother.
 She loved Krissi with all her heart and she did the best she could as Krissi’s mother, but being in a struggle with drugs is inconsistent with being a great mother.
 She faced challenges in her life, exacerbated by fame, divorce and family issues but she was not a victim.”